Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: DASH Framework

 Given a query instance $x_{\mathrm{new}}$, we compute and normalize its instance profile $\phi(x_{\mathrm{new}})$ using the training set statistics.
 We then identify the most similar group $g^\star$ by minimizing the Euclidean distance to the prototype profiles:

 where $\phi_g$ is the prototype profile of group $g$.
-Once the best-matching group is identified, we retrieve best solver $(\theta^\star,\sigma^\star)$ from the corresponding group archive $L_{g^\star}$.
-This warm-starts the new instance with a solver specialized to similar profile statistics.
+Once the best-matching group is identified, we retrieve the best solver $(\theta^\star,\sigma^\star)$ from the corresponding group archive $L_{g^\star}$ and warm-start the new instance with a solver specialized to similar profile statistics instead of restarting online re-adaptation.